-Impact of application of UNCS in 2021 proposed staff costs €2.5 million Support for developments in judicial proceedings in two new trials and one pre-trial case €2.0 million Subtotal €4.5 million Reductions Measures aimed at increasing flexibility Increase in vacancy rate to 12 per cent €1.1 million Unfunded positions and other reductions in staff costs €0.7 million Measures to factor in continued impact of operational restrictions in 2021 Measures to factor in continued impact of operational restrictions in 2 2021 Measures to factor in continued impact of operational restrictions in 2 Cross-cutting 15 per cent reduction in travel €0.3 million Cross-cutting 15 per cent reduction in travel €0.3 million Cross-cutting 15 per cent reduction in travel Cross-cutting 15 per cent reduction in training €0.3 million Cross-cutting 15 per cent reduction in travel Cross-cutting 15 per cent reduction in training Other reductions Reduced operational requirements in country offices, field activities and €0.3 million €0.1 million Cross-cutting 15 per cent reduction in travel Cross-cutting 15 per cent reduction in training Other reductions Reduced operational requirements in country offices, field activities and witness protection €0.3 million €0.1 million €1.2 million
+Increases Impact of application of UNCS in 2021 proposed staff costs €2.5 million Support for developments in judicial proceedings in two new trials and one pre-trial case €2.0 million Subtotal €4.5 million Reductions Measures aimed at increasing flexibility Increase in vacancy rate to 12 per cent €1.1 million Unfunded positions and other reductions in staff costs €0.7 million Measures to factor in continued impact of operational restrictions in 2 2021 Cross-cutting 15 per cent reduction in travel €0.3 million Cross-cutting 15 per cent reduction in training €0.1 million Other reductions Reduced operational requirements in country offices, field activities and witness protection €1.2 million Postponement of planned infrastructure improvements €1.1 million Subtotal €4.5 million Net variance €0.0 million

-367. As detailed in Annex XVI, the Court-wide savings and efficiencies exercise has identified approximately $\notin 0.8$ million in costs avoided for 2020 and 2021 as well as efficiencies, savings and non-recurrent costs that have reduced the Registry's baseline by $\notin 0.3$ million.
+367. As detailed in Annex XVI, the Court-wide savings and efficiencies exercise has identified approximately 60.8 million in costs avoided for 2020 and 2021 as well as efficiencies, savings and non-recurrent costs that have reduced the Registry's baseline by 60.3 million.
 The efforts made by the Registry to present a proposed budget similar to last year's while ensuring proper support for increases in judicial and prosecutorial activity has led management to implement short-term solutions, weighing operational and strategic risks for 2021.
 Such short-term solutions are nevertheless not sustainable in the long term and are therefore not reported as structural efficiencies and savings as defined by the Committee on Budget and Finance for the Court-wide exercise.